-I have funding available to provide financial support for one or two
+I have funding available to provide financial support

-a M.Sc. or Ph.D. degree under my supervision on a thesis topic
+a MSc or PhD degree under my supervision on a thesis topic

-related to my research.
+related to my research

 Interested students should contact me by email.
 Your email should include